At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Remember when books aimed at girls were covered in pink and glitter?
 Today, all those princesses seem to be surrounded by small, raised fists.

-So in honor of International Day of the Girl 2018, here are 22 girl power books to inspire the girls in your life:
+So in honor of Women's History Month, here are 26 girl-power books to inspire the boys and girls in your life:

 Illustrated by 13 different female artists, this compilation of poems about earth-changing women features well-known figures like Nellie Bly and Frida Kahlo alongside the first female firefighter, the inventor of the modern swimsuit and more.